openvinotoolkit/openvino/docs/ops/sort/NMSRotated_13.md

 **Category**: *Sorting and maximization*

-**Short description**: *NMSRotated* performs non maximum suppression of the rotated boxes with predicted scores.
+**Short description**: *NMSRotated* performs non-maximum suppression of the rotated boxes with predicted scores.

-**Detailed description**: *NMSRotated* performs regular non maximum suppression, but the value of IoU is calculated for bounding boxes rotated by corresponding angle.
+**Detailed description**: *NMSRotated* performs regular non-maximum suppression, but the value of IoU is calculated for bounding boxes rotated by the corresponding angle.

 The general algorithm is described below:

 1. Let ``B = [b_0,...,b_n]`` be the list of initial detection boxes, ``S = [s_0,...,s_N]`` be  the list of corresponding scores.
 2. Let ``D = []`` be an initial collection of resulting boxes.
 3. If ``B`` is empty then go to step 8.
-4. Take the box with highest score.
+4. Take the box with the highest score.
 Suppose that it is the box ``b`` with the score ``s``.
 5. Delete ``b`` from ``B``.
 6. If the score ``s`` is greater or equal than ``score_threshold``  then add ``b`` to ``D`` else go to step 8.
 7. For each input box ``b_i`` from ``B`` and the corresponding score ``s_i``, set ``s_i = s_i * func(rotated_iou(b_i, b))`` and go to step 3.